Visual search solution to reduce friction in creative talent hiring from 0 to 1

 Expanded the search box to include suggestions and filters in a way similar to GenAI interfaces like Perplexity and ChatGPT .The “prompt box” format drew on familiar patterns to encourage more natural, long-form input.

-Displaying search results in a clear and unbiased way – showing creative work in their original format and dimension
+How to display search results in a clear and unbiased way – showing creative work in their original format and dimension

 After brainstorming different ideas taking into account how to display creative work in dynamic ways without losing faithfulness to the original, we landed on a single row of creator work accommodating any dimension and a mix of video and static formats.